 How To Be Like Martha this Christmas

-Martha would be the most amazing woman to come alongside and help you prepare for Christmas this year.
+Martha would be the most amazing woman to come alongside you and help you prepare for Christmas this year.
 She is the best at organizing all the details needed to get everything done before Christmas!

 She is looking for someone to help her with serving others who understands the importance of getting things done.